-All these models are in fact the same laptop, with a few hardware configuration differences between them, that’s why we’re going to generically reffer them all as the Vivobook X202E.
-This one is the first ultrabook in this list, but unlike many of the others we’re going to mention in the next section of this post, this one is very affordable.
-My full review for the X202E is available here, you should definitely have a look.
+The X202E/S200 models are in fact the same laptop, with a few configuration differences between them, that’s why we’re going to generically refer them all as the Vivobook X202E.
+This one is the first ultrabooks in this list, but unlike many of the others we’re going to mention in the next section of this post, it is affordable.
+My full review for the X202E is available overe here and you should definitely check it out.

-The laptop’s body is made from a mix of matte plastic and aluminum, it comes with an 11.6 inch touchscreen and is powered by a few different Intel processors, either Celerons, Pentiums or a Core i3.
+The laptop’s body is made from a mix of matte plastic and aluminum, it comes with an 11.6 inch touchscreen and is powered by a few different Intel processors, either Celerons, Pentiums or a Core i3 (all IvyBridge CPUs).
 Even the Core i3 is not going to be very fast, but is perfectly capable of handling everyday tasks and some multimedia content.
 The Celeron/Pentium CPUs are better suited for light activities: office use, browsing and watching some videos.

 Are those good enough?
 I’d say yes, especially for less than $500.
 In fact, the Core i3 version sells these days for about $470, while the others go for under $400.
 Up-to-date prices and some extra details are available here.

 The Asus Vivobook X200LA on the other hand is the updated version of the X202/S200, with Intel Haswell hardware inside.
 It’s available with a Core i3-4010U processor, 4 GB of RAM and a 500 GB HDD, plus a slightly larger battery than before, which combined will allow it to last for about 5 hours on each charge.
 Still not much, but an improvement over the older models.

 The X200LA however was also slightly redesigned.
 It is made entirely out of plastic and is marginally thicker and heavier (0.1 lbs) than the X202E.
 In fact, it shares the design with the K200MA mentioned before.